Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 You will also notice of course that I am using the _logerror before I have actually shown it.
 This is partly because I already know how it will be coded, but mostly because this is how it will be used.
 I don't need to know the specifics if I know this is the data it will accept.
-Anyway lets do the actual code for SDL error handling.
+Anyway let's do the actual code for SDL error handling.

 ```C++
 void DrW_SDL2::_logerror(const std::string &message){